-“Hard to know,” he said, shrugging his shoulders.
+“Hard to know,” he said.
 “Maybe four hours?
 Maybe six?
 Depends on how many people request a stop.”

 Yet, even bearing that in mind, the sense of being further north remained hard to shake.
 Moosonee, and neighbouring Moose Factory, my final destination, was quite north when seen from the comparatively southern precincts of my hometown of Toronto.
 No roads lead there.
 It is a renowned aurora borealis viewing hub.
 And because the treeline in Canada reaches its lowest latitude in Ontario, the slow transition from boreal to tundra begins earlier here, belying your true position.
 In a nutshell: enough of the trappings of the north without being the deep north.
 The honourary north, perhaps?